Robert-van-Engelen/Enigma/readme.md

 The program is written from scratch and does not use any code from any existing Enigma simulators.

-The program simulates the Enigma I machine UKW B and C with 1 to 5 rotors.
-It has been tested with real WW2 secret messages.
+The program accurately simulates the Enigma I machine UKW B and C with 5 rotors I to V.  It has been tested with real WW2 secret messages.

 The program runs on SHARP PC-1350/1360/2500.
 A slimmed-down version runs on SHARP PC-126x/1475.